The single most popular search that brings in visitors to this site is "What is a normal blood sugar?"

 Though your doctor may think you are too lazy to do the work needed to get normal blood sugars and may not bother explain to you what it takes to achieve normal numbers, people with diabetes CAN and DO attain these normal blood sugar numbers.
 You can, too.
 If you want some inspiration, check out this page: The 5% Club: They Normalized Their Blood Sugars and So Can You

-Why Did My Doctor Tell Me It Is Dangerous to Lower My Blood Sugar Below 6.5%?
+Why Did My Doctor Tell Me It Is Dangerous to Lower A1C Below 6.5%?

 Several years ago, The ACCORD Study found a slightly larger number of heart attacks among people who attempted to lower blood sugar using a cocktail of oral diabetic drugs.
 Another study of elderly patients treated at VA hospitals found that patients with longstanding diabetes whose blood sugar was lowered aggressively with outdated methods of dosing insulin did not improve their health outcomes.
 Influential doctors interpreted these studies to mean that lowering blood sugar to normal levels using any means was dangerous and family doctors have been brainwashed to believe this is true.